 - Finish Brewing and Enjoy

-In order to learn more about V60 coffee brewing process and how to do it correctly , continue reading!
+In order to learn the details about the Hario V60 brewing process and how to do it correctly , continue reading!

 Apart from a Hario V60, you will also need the following to make delicious coffee: